AndyChuang1/react-app/README.md

 * `pages`:Pages contains all the components related to individual pages of the application.
 Contains both presentational components and any containers.
 	* `home`: This is original components created by [Create React App](https://github.com/facebookincubator/create-react-app).
 	* `sayhi`: Practice Components and Props using react.js.
-	* `namecards`*: Practice create HTML element depend on datas dynamically.
+	* `namecards`: Practice create HTML element depend on datas dynamically.
-	* `clock`*: Learn the concept of JSX rendering.
+	* `clock`: Learn the concept of JSX rendering.
-	* `calculator`*: Practice State and Lifecycle by making convertor of length.
+	* `calculator`: Practice State and Lifecycle by making convertor of length.
-	* `TodoList`*: Practice plan architecture of components to learn relations between father components and childen components.
+	* `TodoList`: Practice plan architecture of components to learn relations between father components and childen components.
-	* `TodoListRedux`*: Learn the concept of Redux and understand difference wheather useing Redux or not.
+	* `TodoListRedux`: Learn the concept of Redux and understand difference wheather useing Redux or not.
-	* `counter`*: Practice State and pure function.
+	* `counter`: Practice State and pure function.
-	* `counterRedux`*: Learn the concept of Redux and understand difference between counter.
+	* `counterRedux`: Learn the concept of Redux and understand difference between counter.
+* `store`: rootReducer is combination of Reducer.
 ## Available Scripts

 In the project directory, you can run: